-There is a tax imposed on the transfer of a controlling interest in an entity where the entity owns, directly or indirectly, an interest in Connecticut real property.
+Tax is imposed on the sale or transfer for consideration of a controlling interest in an entity where the entity owns, directly or indirectly, an interest in Connecticut real property.
 This tax is reported on Form AU-330, Controlling Interest Transfer Taxes.
 See Special Notice 2003(11), Legislation Affecting the Controlling Interest Transfer Tax.